 - resides in Poland for more than 183 days within a tax year.

 Assuming that you are working for a Polish company, you can satisfy either of those requirements, however only one is enough.
-Being a Polish tax resident means that you should account for the Polish tax authorities of all your income.
+Being a Polish tax resident means that you should account to the Polish tax authorities for all your income.

 If you’re thinking about hiding your income from the Polish government, it is not advisable, as you may be subjected to criminal prosecution.